AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/ssh-host-key-verification.md

 >[!IMPORTANT]
 >
 >Host key rotation requires an Admin to run **[!UICONTROL Refresh SSH Host Keys]**.
 If bastion host keys changed or the bastion identity changed (hostname, IP, or port), running **[!UICONTROL Save & Test]** again or re-saving the connection does not update enrolled keys.
-The connection can keep failing until an Admin refreshes host keys.
+The connection can keep failing until an Admin refreshes the host keys.

 ## Expected behavior for Save & Test {#save-and-test}